Signed in as:

 filler@godaddy.com

-Activities harness natural curiosity and the Socratic method to expand horizons and deepen understanding across varied subjects (e.g., language, science, social studies, math, art), in an organic, interdisciplinary and engaging way.
+Activities harness natural curiosity, the Socratic method of facilitation, and peer-to-peer inspiration to broaden horizons and deepen understanding of all sorts of subjects (e.g., language, science, social studies, math, art), in an organic, interdisciplinary and engaging way.

 (Discover how curiosity can fuel learning in this short video.)